araichev/vegehead/recipes/ice_cream.rst

 Ingredients
 -------------
+- 1/8   t   guar gum
 - 4         eggs yolks
-- 500   mL  cream
 - 1/3   c   grade B maple syrup
-- 1/4   t   guar gum
+- 600   mL  cream
 - flavorings

 Directions
 -----------
 #.
-Mix all the ingredients in a bowl.
+In a medium bowl, mix the guar gum with a little bit of cream to make a homogeneous paste with no lumps.
+#.
+Mix the paste with the remaining ingredients.
 #.
 Pour into an ice cream maker and make.
 Alternatively, put in the freezer and stir every 20 minutes until it reaches your desired consistency.

 Notes